skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 The venue is wheelchair-accessible.
 Appropriate seating is available, as well as a lift for presenters who use a wheelchair to get to the front of the auditorium.
 Wheelchair-accessible all-gender toilets are also available on-site.
 The university also provides an app called UniMaps for accessibility-friendly navigation on campus.

-The university canteen (“Mensa”) where lunches took place is located in the X-Building on campus and also wheelchair-accessible.
+The university canteen (“Mensa”) where lunches take place is located in the X-Building on campus and is also wheelchair-accessible.
 There is an option to use a button at the entrance to call an employee of the canteen in case assistance during the visit is desired, for instance, with carrying the tray.

 It is possible to have a mobile inductive listening system during the event.